Greensboro Writer O. Henry

 For more about North Carolina’s history, arts and culture, visit Cultural Resources online.
 To receive these updates automatically each day, make sure you subscribe by email using the box on the right, and follow us on Facebook, Twitter and Pinterest.

-This Day in North Carolina History is a production of the North Carolina Department of Cultural Resources.
+This Day in North Carolina History is a production of the North Carolina Department of Natural and Cultural Resources.
 For more information, visit us online.